BeeFit: Fitness & Wellness

 Pace Yourself with the “Pause & Check”

+After your first plate, intentionally wait 15-20 minutes before deciding on seconds.
 It takes time for your stomach to signal to your brain that it’s full.
 By creating a mandatory pause, you give your biology a chance to catch up.
 Use this time to engage in conversation, sip some water, or simply relax.

 The Mayo Clinic recommends this strategy, stating that eating slowly “allows for the connection between your brain and stomach to register fullness.”